 I have a feeling the film might have been expired, it does look that way.
 I got it out of a gatcha machine so there was no box.
 Either way, the same issues arose.
 If the day is not sunny the camera just couldn’t cope.

 For a day when you want a camera, you don’t have one and don’t want to buy a digital, this camera is great…as long as it is a sunny day or you are using the flash.
 There are a variety of films preloaded and you end up with a cheap camera.
+Much better than a regular disposable camera in terms of the environment.

 Keep or sell – seems like a moot question, buy your own.